• Skip to primary navigation

 Don't Over-whip your Heavy Cream or Heavy Whipping Cream!

 One of the only ways you can mess up this recipe is to over-whip your heavy cream or heavy whipping cream.
 Mixing it just a bit too long in your stand or hand mixer can actually turn it to butter!
-That’s great for butter and all, but unless that’s a flavor you’re trying to recreate in your ice cream, you’ll want to be sure that this doesn’t happen.
-I have some more tips below on how to avoid that and in my separate post for homemade whipped cream.
+That's great for butter and all, but unless that's a flavor you're trying to recreate in your ice cream, you'll want to be sure that this doesn't happen.

 Chill Your Bowl